crbanman/advent-of-code/README.md

 - [Day 8](day-08/) - Used TypeScript with Deno
 - [Day 9](day-09/) - Used TypeScript with Deno
 - [Day 10](day-10/) - Used TypeScript with Deno
+- [Day 11](day-11/) - I needed help with part 2 for this one.
+Used TypeScript with Deno